Behind enemy lines

 Antibiotic resistance is what happens “when germs like bacteria or fungi develop the ability to defeat the drugs designed to kill them,” according to the CDC, and it’s one of the most pressing threats to human health.
 Each year, more and more patients succumb to infections because the available antibiotics don’t work.

-In research unveiled earlier this year, a team helmed by UCSF School of Pharmacy faculty member Danica Fujimori, PhD, laid out a two-pronged strategy for staying one step ahead of the deadliest drug-resistant bacteria—all based on studying the evolution of antibiotic resistance in the laboratory.
+Earlier this year, a team helmed by UCSF School of Pharmacy faculty member Danica Fujimori, PhD, laid out a two-pronged strategy for staying one step ahead of the deadliest drug-resistant bacteria—all based on studying the evolution of antibiotic resistance in the laboratory.

 In findings described in eLife, the group first uncovered how mutations to a bacterial enzyme, called Cfr, result in resistance to antibiotics.
 And in findings described in Nature Structural and Molecular Biology, in collaboration with fellow School faculty member James Fraser, PhD, the group used cryo-electron microscopy (cryo-EM), a powerful tool for determining the 3D structure of molecules, to observe exactly how a newer antibiotic is able to overcome this form of resistance at the molecular level.